UniMath/agda-unimath/src/foundation/types-with-decidable-existential-quantifications.lagda.md

     is-decidable-trunc-Prop-is-decidable (h P)
 ```

-### Equivalence of the different notions of having decidable existential quantification
+### Equivalence of the different notions of having decidable existential quantifications

-#### Types with decidable existential quantification on subtypes have decidable existential quantification
+#### Types with decidable existential quantifications on subtypes have decidable existential quantifications

 ```agda
 abstract